AFLplusplus/AFLplusplus/docs/env_variables.md

     [coverage_estimation.md](./coverage_estimation.md).
 Related enviroment
     variables: `AFL_ABUNDANT_CUT_OFF`, `AFL_CRASH_ON_HASH_COLLISION` and
     `AFL_N_FUZZ_SIZE`

+  - Coverage estimation only: `AFL_ABUNDANT_CUT_OFF` describes the cut-off for species richness estimators.
+Default is 10.
+The Value should only be changed for research.

+  - Coverage estimation only: `AFL_CRASH_ON_HASH_COLLISION` will crash on detected (Re)Hash collisions.
+If this is not set only a warning is displayed instead of Aborting the Fuzzing campaign.
+You could also increase `AFL_N_FUZZ_SIZE` to mitigate the chance of a (Re)Hash collision.

   - Setting `AFL_CRASH_EXITCODE` sets the exit code AFL++ treats as crash.
 For example, if `AFL_CRASH_EXITCODE='-1'` is set, each input resulting in a `-1`